AlexiaMariaV/MAPLab2/README.md

 -can add more games to the shopping cart and can purchase them only if they have sufficient funds in the platform wallet

+-can add money into the platform wallet through the payment type of their choice(Paypal, Visa, Applepay etc.)

 Developers: